YarboJanks/buffered.io/source/_posts/2008-07-09-net-fu-signing-an-unsigned-assembly-without-delay-signing.markdown

     Public key token is 2ed7bbec811020ec

-Now we return to <em>Bar.il</em> and modify the assembly reference so that the public key token is specified.
+Now we return to _Bar.il_ and modify the assembly reference so that the public key token is specified.
 This is what it should look like after modification:

     .assembly extern /*23000002*/ Baz
     {